 There are a couple of helpful online tools available to you to help you create a plan of study while ensuring you are on track for completion of your degree program requirements:

 - DegreeWorks – review a YouTube tutorial for how to use DegreeWorks

 - Course Catalog (Acalog) – find your program’s catalog on the College of Computing & Informatics University Catalog website

-You may also work with the SIS Graduate Program Coordinator if you have any questions regarding your path to attaining your degree.
+You may also email or join the office hours of the SIS Graduate Program Coordinator if you have any questions regarding your path to attaining your degree.

 9-12 credit hours of graduate-level coursework is considered full-time (equivalent of 3-4 graduate courses).
 3-6 credit hours of graduate-level coursework is considered part-time (equivalent of 1-2 graduate courses).

 How do I know when courses are going to be offered?